South Africa’s best family-friendly safari options

 Addo Elephant National Park is located about 60km from Port Elizabeth in the Eastern Cape.
-If you are going to self-drive, all you need to pay is the entrance fee which makes it a really economical way to have a safari experience.
-There are various accommodation options in the park, ranging from campsites to pitch your tent, to luxury lodges, so there is something to suit every budget.
-There are also plenty of accommodation options outside of the park.
+If you are going to self-drive, all you need to pay is the entrance fee which makes it a really economical safari experience.

 Addo started out as an elephant park back in 1931 with just 11 elephants and was set up to protect the remaining Addo elephants from being completely wiped out by hunters and farmers.
-I remember visiting in 2000 when it was just elephants.
-It was the first time I had seen them so close and free and will admit I was a little freaked out by them!
-If elephants are your thing (or your child’s thing!) – you will not be disappointed with Addo because they are everywhere!
+If elephants are your thing (or your child’s thing) – you will not be disappointed with Addo because they are everywhere!

 We were in the park a good 30 mins after closing time because we got stuck behind a family meandering up the hill to a watering spot.
 We didn’t want to pass because they were clearly protecting their baby, so we hung back.
 We were worried we would be locked in but the ranger found us and told us we could take our time.
 It was amazing watching them with nobody around as the sun was setting.

 In 2003 they introduced six lions to the park.
 They now have around fourteen, although we didn’t see any on our drive.
 Our chances of seeing them may have been improved on a guided safari, but we were happy doing our own thing on this occasion.
 If you want to book a guided safari, make sure to do it well in advance through SanParks as they get booked up.